 Eliminate, advance and foster

-Read our response to the General Equality Duty.
+Read our response (PDF 149 KB) to the General Equality Duty.

 The current Equality Policy (Word 1.50 MB) aims to provide a framework for equality and diversity practice across the authority and the means for implementing it.
 We will be actively seeking to achieve measurable outcomes that are consistent with the goal of this policy.
 This policy is due to be updated in line with the emerging corporate plan.

 By collecting monitoring information we can provide evidence that we are reaching the people who need particular services and identify when they are not.
 This enables us to set realistic targets on how we are going to tackle under-representation of diverse communities.